 - Ensuring a massive adoption in the consumer space

-- Preparing for the successful arrival of primary devices equipped with eSIM
+- Preparing and ensuring the successful arrival and take off of primary devices equipped with eSIM

 - Allowing dedicated enterprise applications.

-At last, with the advent of 5G, we may even think of the new roles of eSIM in the 5G security, particularly in network slicing authentication.
+At last, with the advent of 5G – and the 5G SIM in particular, we’re now ready to deploy new roles for the eSIM in terms of 5G security, particularly in subscriber identity privacy, cyber resilience, 5G roaming or even network slicing authentication.

 As a mobile operator or an OEM vendor brand, what’s your view here?
 Have I missed something important?
 Let us know your thoughts by tweeting to us at @GemaltoMobile or leaving a comment below.

 Feel free to read my other blogs on the eSIM here: